rudrakshkarpe/Git-Notes/NOTES.md

-Git commands

-rm -rf .git --> to delete traking a got git repo.
+# GIT-COMMANDS

+### Deletions Commands
+- deleting a .git folder from a repo rm -rf .git

-git add --a --> to add all changes to the staging area
+### To add all changes to the staging area
+git add --a

+### Git ignore commands
-touch .gitignore
+- touch .gitignore
-error.log
+- error.log
-*.log
+- *.log
-dir/
+- dir/
-/dir/ to track only outer dir it'll skip the inner one git by defaultly ignores the blank directories
+- /dir/ to track only outer dir it'll skip the inner one
+- git by defaultly ignores the blank directories

+### comarison commands

-git diff will compare the working  directory and staging area
+- git diff will compare the working  directory and staging area

-git diff --staged
+- git diff --staged

+### commit cmmands
-git commit -a -m "your comment"
+- git commit -a -m "your comment"
-This will commit all the tracked files untracked file needs to be added specially
+- This will commit all the tracked files untracked file needs to be added specially
+- git commit --amend  ---> to make changes in the commit

+### Basic Commands

-git rm file.txt --> remove
+- git rm file.txt --> remove
-git mv file.txt file_01.txt ---> to rename files
+- git mv file.txt file_01.txt ---> to rename files

+-  Untracking files
-git rm --cached db.accdb --> To untrack the file
+git rm --cached db.accdb

-git log -p --> to check commits + files deleted git log -3 --->or -2 to check specific commits git log -p -1 ---> to check individual commits git log --stat ---> to check more specif on commits git log --pretty=oneline git log --pretty=short git log --pretty=full git log --since=2.days --> filter according to time git log --since=2.year/months/years git log pretty=format:"%h --%an or ae"
+### git log commands

+- git log -p --> to check commits + files deleted
+- git log -3 --->or -2 to check specific commits
+- git log -p -1 ---> to check individual commits
+- git log --stat ---> to check more specif on commits
+- git log --pretty=oneline
+- git log --pretty=short
+- git log --pretty=full
+- git log --since=2.days --> filter according to time
+- git log --since=2.year/months/years
+- git log pretty=format:"%h --%an or ae"

 git commit --amend  ---> to make changes in the commit git restore --staged ---> To remove any file from staging area